 Advanced electronic signatures

-The ECT Act also defines something called an "advanced electronic signature" which involves using a certificate from an accredited authentication service provider.
-These signatures carry extra legal weight and are functionally equivalent to a handwritten signature in the eyes of the law.
-Wondering about the difference between terms?
+The ECT Act also defines something called an "advanced electronic signature," which involves a certificate from an accredited authentication service provider.
+These signatures carry extra legal weight, and the law treats them as functionally equivalent to a handwritten signature.
+Wondering about the difference between the terms?
 See our explainer on digital signing vs e-signature.

-For most business purposes, you don't need an advanced electronic signature.
-Standard e-signatures with proper audit trails are sufficient and legally valid.
-The advanced option exists mainly for situations where maximum legal certainty is required or where specific regulations demand it.
+For most business purposes, an advanced electronic signature isn't needed.
+Standard e-signatures with proper audit trails do the job and are legally valid.
+The advanced option mostly exists for situations that need maximum legal certainty, or where specific regulations call for it.

 How courts have ruled

-South African courts have been pragmatic about electronic signatures.
-They've accepted various forms of electronic agreement, from email exchanges to click-to-accept terms to formal e-signature platforms.
+South African courts have taken a pragmatic line on electronic signatures.
+They've accepted all sorts of electronic agreement.
+Email exchanges, click-to-accept terms, formal e-signature platforms.

 What courts look for is evidence of agreement.
-If you can show that a person intended to sign and did so through a reasonable electronic method, that's typically sufficient.
+Show that a person intended to sign and did so through a reasonable electronic method, and that's typically enough.

-The advantage of using a dedicated e-signature platform over email is the audit trail.
-It creates a clear record that's hard to dispute.
-"I didn't sign that" becomes a much harder argument when you have timestamps, IP addresses, and device information all pointing to the signer.
+Where a dedicated e-signature platform beats plain email is the audit trail.
+The record it produces is hard to argue with.
+"I didn't sign that" becomes a much weaker position when timestamps, IP addresses, and device information all point at the signer.

 Best practices for South African businesses

-If you're implementing digital signing in your business, here are some practical tips to make sure you're on solid ground:
+Rolling out digital signing in your business?
+A few practical tips to keep you on solid ground:

 Use a reputable platform

-Choose an e-signature solution that provides comprehensive audit trails.
-The better your records, the easier it is to prove the validity of a signature if questions arise later.
+Pick an e-signature tool that provides thorough audit trails.
+The better your records, the easier it is to prove a signature is valid when questions come up later.

 Keep your audit trails

-Store the signed documents along with their audit certificates.
-Many platforms generate a separate audit report or embed the trail in the PDF.
+Store the signed documents alongside their audit certificates.
+Many platforms produce a separate audit report or embed the trail in the PDF.
 Keep both.

 Verify signer identity appropriately

-For low-risk documents, email verification is usually fine.
-For higher-value transactions, consider adding extra verification steps like SMS codes or ID verification.
+Email verification is usually fine for low-risk documents.
+For higher-value deals, add extra checks like SMS codes or ID verification.

 Know your exceptions

-Be aware of which documents in your business actually need physical signatures.
-For everything else, digital is fair game.
+Know which documents in your business actually need physical signatures.
+Everything else is fair game for digital.

 Include clear consent language

-When sending documents for signature, make it clear that by signing electronically, the signer agrees to conduct the transaction electronically.
-Most platforms handle this automatically, but it doesn't hurt to include it in your document text as well.
+When you send documents for signature, make it clear that signing electronically also means agreeing to transact electronically.
+Most platforms handle that automatically, but adding it to the document text doesn't hurt.

 The practical reality